-Where are ultrafine particle levels elevated?
+Where are ultrafine particle levels higher?

-The map to the right shows the spatial distribution of ultrafine particles across Allentown.
-This map is based on 6 bike rides on several different days.
-The map takes the data from each individual bike trip’s “snapshots in time.”
+The map to the right shows the distribution of ultrafine particles across Allentown.
+This map is based on six bike rides on several different days.
+The map takes the data from each bike trip’s “snapshot in time.”
 The blue squares indicate areas that have ultrafine particle levels below the average in Allentown, the yellow squares indicate average ultrafine particle levels, and the brown squares indicate higher ultrafine particle levels.

-Based on the data so far, ultrafine particle levels are most elevated near the entrance to the railyard.
-As we continue to do more rides through Allentown the pattern of ultrafine particles should become more representative.
+Based on the data so far, ultrafine particle levels are highest near the entrance to the railyard.
+As we do more rides, the pattern of ultrafine particles should become clearer.

-How did we measure air pollution levels?

-We measured fine particle pollution – a type of air pollution that is closely related to transportation (cars, trucks, etc.) and wood smoke.
-To see how fine particle levels differ throughout Allentown, we used the air monitoring station in Duwamish Park (located near 44th Ave) and three air monitors at residential homes in the neighborhood beginning in September 2017.